z-shell/zui/docs/README.md

 ## Installation

 **The plugin is "standalone"**, which means that only sourcing it is needed.
-So to install, unpack `zui` somewhere and add
+To install, unpack `zui` somewhere and add to `zshrc`:

 ```zsh
 source {where-zui-is}/zui.plugin.zsh
 ```

-to `zshrc`.

 If using a plugin manager, then `ZI` is recommended, but you can use any other too, and also install with `Oh My Zsh` (by copying directory to `~/.oh-my-zsh/custom/plugins`).

 ### [ZI](https://github.com/z-shell/zi)

 Add `zi load z-shell/zui` to your `.zshrc` file.
 ZI will handle the rest automatically the next time you start zsh.
 To update (i.e. to pull from origin) issue `zi update z-shell/zui`.

 ### Antigen

 Add `antigen bundle z-shell/zui` to your `.zshrc` file.
 Antigen will handle cloning the plugin for you automatically the next time you start zsh.

 ### Oh-My-Zsh